rrthomas/ruth/Cookbook.nancy.md

 ```

 Making the menu an included file is not strictly necessary, but makes the
 template easier to read.
-The pages will be laid out as follows:
+The generated site will contain the following
+files:

 ```
 $paste{build-aux/dirtree,test/cookbook-example-website-expected}
 ```

-The corresponding source files will be laid out as follows.
+The corresponding source files are laid out as follows.
 This may look a
 little confusing at first, but note the similarity to the HTML pages, and
 hold on for the explanation!